9 Volt Visuals is a one-man boutique graphic design shop.

 When we start a project together, proof-of-concepts are shown before any money leaves your books.
 This means no deposit will be due until initial comps are approved.
 No risk, It's on us to impress you.

-Once they are approved, a deposit of 50% is due.
+Once the first group of art is shown, a deposit of 50% is due if approved.
 The remaining 50% is due upon project completion.
 Hourly bills weekly.
 Retainer, monthly.